-Governing bodies should ensure that staff receive regular updated safeguarding training, including online safety and ensure children are taught about safeguarding, including online safety.
+Governing bodies and proprietors should ensure that staff receive regular updated safeguarding training, including online safety and ensure children are taught about safeguarding, including online safety.
 Safeguarding training for staff, including online safety training, is integrated, aligned, and considered as part of the whole school or college safeguarding approach and wider staff training and curriculum planning.
-In devising the approach to online safety and teaching online safety, the governing body and school leaders have taken into account Keeping Children Safe: Online safety.

-Teaching Online Safety in Schools
+In devising the approach to online safety and teaching online safety, the Governing Board and school leaders have taken into account Teaching Online Safety in Schools 2019